CICS110/CICS110.github.io/guides/design_doc.md

 19|7| Methods + Overloading + Practice |
 20|7| What is Pip + Installing a library + Using the library + looking up documentation |
 21|7| What is an Exception + Exception Vs Error + Types of Exceptions + Try/Except |

 ---

+## Labs and Assignments

+Note: I do not know what Labs/Assignments should look like.
+These are just my preconceived notions of what I expect them to be (mainly so I remember to ask in a meeting if these are accurate/require any changes).

+### Assignments

+I imagine there will be weekly assignments.
+Each assignment will contain:
+1. 5 Exercises
+    - These will be pretty straightforward (5-15 lines of code each)
+    - They will have documentation for each exercise, and may introduce a simple concept or method on a data type.
+For example, there may be an exercise that introduces the string method: .toLower() which makes all letters lowercase.
+2. 2 Challenges
+    - These will be more complex (20+ lines of code, or using multiple concepts layered etc.)
+    - Will have documentation and likely will
+        - introduce a more complex method
+        - Require a complex control flow
+    - These should also feel (more so than the excercises) to be a meaningful task.
+I imagine some excercises will just be do X, without the context of why they are doing X. The challenges should have context, and should be a meaningful task.

+### Labs

+Each week will have a lab unless there is an exam (do we have exams?)

+What I imagine a lab is:
+1. Introduces a new concept:
+    - Should be a new concept that is not directly covered in class.
+I want this because there are a bunch of concepts that I want to cover, but if I were to introduce them breifly in class only students will forget them.
+It will also make class periods more confusing to cover one-off methods or concepts, but they could totally be learned in the lab.
+2. Collaboration:
+    - Students should work in teams of 2-3.
+4, according to people in 121, is too many.
+    - There should be periodic times in the lab where students should check in with a TA or UCA in the lab.
+This is to:
+        1. Make sure they are on the right track
+        2. Make sure all group members know whats going on
+        3. Encourage discussion (hearing people talk also encourages discussion)

+---

+## Exam(s)

+This is just my thoughts:

+We had exams in the fall.
+However, I'm not sure about the value of exams.
+The purpose of an exam, from my understanding, is to verify how much each student understands about the topic.

+Students will have weekly assignments, and will have a lab every week.
+I think that the assignments and labs will be a better indicator of how much each student understands.
+Students who don't understand a concept will struggle with that week's exercises, challenges, and Lab.
+This lack of understanding will therefore be present in the grade.

+Additionally, most of the exam questions we had in the fall were very pinpointed.
+There were many questions on specific edge cases.
+This is what most CS exams end up with since a question needs to be specific to have a multiple choice answer.
+However, this also means that grades on the exam are very dependent on the student's ability to memorize edge cases.
+I don't think this is not a good indicator of how much the student understands the topic.

+On the other hand, having a lab I think is a better environment to evaluate this.
+In a lab, students write a program.
+This program is a good indicator of how much the student understands the topic.
+This is because the program is a direct result of the student's understanding of the topic.
+If the student doesn't understand the topic, they will struggle to write the program.
+If they do understand the topic, they will be able to write the program.

+A worry that could exist with this is that we are testing the group of 2-3 student's knowledge instead of an individual student.
+However, I think this is a good thing.
+In the real world, students will be working in groups.
+This is a good way to prepare them for that.
+Additionally, if we feel that the groups are inhibiting our ability to determine how much students understand, we can just make the lab sections that would have been exams, into labs without groups.

+---

+## The Website

+Note: This is just my thoughts on the website (mainly so I don't forget).
+This just reflects my understanding of what we want on the website.
+So if something should be here, let me know because I probably forgot.
+Also, if something should not be here, let me know because there is probably a misunderstanding on my part.

+1. Schedule
+    - I wanted the office hours on the website so it was easy to view
+        - Potentially with a react calendar component
+    - I wanted the class schedule with topics for each class period
+        - So students could get an understanding of what we were going to cover
+2. Slides + In class content
+    - I wanted the slides on the website so students could view them at home
+        - Embedded PowerPoint slides or google slides
+    - Code used in class
+        - Doesn't need to be the result of live coding in class (but that would be cool)
+        - Could be prepared in advance (an answer key for in-class activities basically)
+        - Want to add functionality to run python code in the website.
+Doesn't look that bad and would be cool.
+For Me: Lookup live-brython again
+3. Assignments: Excercises + Challenges
+    - Should have the documentation on the website
+    - Should store the base code (if there is any) on the website
+4. Labs
+    - Should have the documentation on the website
+    - Should store the base code (if there is any) on the website
+5. Guides
+    - Wanted to address common issues (like how to install python) with guides on the website
+    - Wanted to go over topics (like how to define a function) with guides on the website so it was easy for students to reference
+6. People
+    - Wanted to have a page with information on the instructors, TAs, and UCA's
+        - Picture, name, email, office hours, etc.
+7. Course Information
+    - Wanted to have a page with information on the course
+        - Course description, course goals, Unit overviews, etc.
+    - Syllabus
+8. Helpful Resources
+    - Wanted to have a page with helpful resources outside of the course
+        - Information on SI sessions, helpful youtube channels, tutoring from CICS 298A, etc.
+9. Announcements
+    - Wanted to have a page with announcements
+        - Important announcements, reminders, etc.
+10. Forms
+    - Wanted to have a page with forms
+        - Feedback form, Extension form, etc.

+---